FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 7th June 2019.md

 The Meetings Administrator stated that Limerick City and County Council was required to appoint 7

 Members to the Limerick and Clare Education and Training Board.
-The Grouping System applied--- 13
+The Grouping System applied
+---
+13

 and a group of 6 Members was required in this case, if so desired.
 The Meetings Administrator